kachihro/nwc-solution-starter/docs/install.md

 ## Step 1: Download or build the package
 Before you can install the app, you must first either:
    - Download the ready-made package from the [nwc-solution-starter repository](https://github.com/nintexplatform/nwc-solution-starter).
-   - [Build](./build.md) your cusomized package and find it in the **/sharepoint/solution** folder.
+   - [Configure](./configure.md) and [build](./build.md) your customized package and find it in the **/sharepoint/solution** folder.
-     - _Note:_ If you are not using the default URL for the app catalog of "/sites/appcatalog/" you will need to [build](./build.md) a customized package that references your sites catalog location.
+     - _Note:_ If you are not using the default URL for the app catalog of "/sites/appcatalog/" you will need to [configure](./configure.md) a your package to reference your sites' catalog location.

 ## Step 2: Install the package in SharePoint
 In your SharePoint environment: